nicohlr/ipychart/docs/docs/user_guide/scales.md

 #### Example

-Here is an example of a scale with custom ticks options:
+Here is an example of a scale with custom tick's options:

 :::details Click to show the code used to generate the Chart.
 <br/>